Pay my Council Tax

-- You can cancel a Direct Debit at any time via your account or by contacting your bank or building society directly.
+- You can cancel a Direct Debit at any time by contacting us or your bank or building society directly.

 To pay by standing order you will need to set up a standing order with your bank or building society.
 You will need to provide them with the following details:

 - Branch: Yeovil

 - Address: 2 Hendford, Yeovil, BA20 1TN